w3c/wai-curricula/content/designer/images-and-graphics.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to interact with images
-* explain accessibility requirements related to images and graphics, such as text alternatives for images
+* explain accessibility requirements related to images and graphics, such as text alternatives, text descriptions, or contrast ratios

 ## Learning Outcomes for Module

 Students should be able to:

 * explain how images affect processing of information, content identification, and understanding of functionality by people with disabilities
-* identify and describe different uses of images, including for informative, functional, and decorative purposes
+* identify and describe different uses of images, for example informative, functional, and decorative purposes
 * provide appropriate text alternatives for graphical components included in the design phase, such as logos, links, and menu items
 * design user interfaces with alternative systems to verify captcha and other methods to verify human interaction
-* provide images with appropriate contrast ratios and ensure images  resize as required
+* provide images with appropriate contrast ratios
+* create user interfaces that present information as text wherever possible, instead of using images of text
 * identify related requirements for developers to code images and text alternatives appropriately
-* identify related requirements for content authors to provide appropriate text alternatives for images included in the authoring phase
+* identify related requirements for content authors to provide appropriate text alternatives for images included in the authoring phase, such as complex graphics and charts
-* identify related requirements for content authors to present information as text wherever possible, instead of using images of text

 {% include excol.html type="all" %}